Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Dynamic Pricing Competition Moderated by the Platform’s Recommendation System

-We now provide detailed descriptions of our Q-learning algorithm and introduce relevant notations for our setting.
-Following the original work on Q-learning, we use this algorithm as a means to update the Q table and ascertain the optimal strategy within the framework of Markov decision processes \citep{watkins1989learning}.
-In each discrete period $t$, the pricing agent $i$ (i.e., seller $i$ on the platform) observes the current state variable denoted as $s^t$ and selects a pricing action $p_i^t$ from a set of feasible actions $A$.
-Even though the pricing agent has access to the historical pricing data, to streamline calculations and maintain consistency with prior studies, we consider a one-period memory \citep{calvano2020artificial}, resulting in the state being represented solely by the prices of all products in the previous period: $s^t = (p_1^{t-1},...,p_n^{t-1})$.
-Following this, the pricing agent receives a reward (profit) denoted as $r_i^t$ from an undisclosed economic environment, while simultaneously observing the complete set of prices transitioning to the subsequent period, represented as $s^{t+1} = (p_1^{t},...,p_n^{t})$.
-Given the stationarity of the system, the set of available actions remains time-independent, and the primary objective of the pricing agent $i$ is to optimize the total discounted cumulative reward, represented as $\mathbb{E} \left[ \sum_{t=0}^{\infty} \delta^t r_i^t \right]$, where $\delta$ characterizes the discount factor.
+We now provide a detailed description of our Q-learning algorithm and introduce the relevant notation for our framework.
+Building on the foundational work on Q-learning, we define the agent's state, action, immediate reward, and objective to determine its optimal strategy within the framework of Markov decision processes \citep{watkins1989learning}.
+In each discrete period $t$, the pricing agent $j$ (i.e., seller $j$ on the platform) observes the current state variable $s^t$ and selects a pricing action $p_j^t$ from a set of feasible actions $\bm{P}$.
+Although the pricing agent has access to historical pricing data, to streamline calculations and maintain consistency with prior studies, we assume a one-period memory \citep{calvano2020artificial}, resulting in the state being represented by the prices of all products in the previous period: $s^t = (p_1^{t-1}, \dots, p_J^{t-1})$.
+Subsequently, the pricing agent receives a reward $r_j^t$ from the environment and observes the complete set of prices transitioning to the next period, denoted by $s^{t+1} = (p_1^{t}, \dots, p_J^{t})$.
+In the context of our pricing game, the reward corresponds to the seller's revenue generated by the demand model.
+The primary objective of the pricing agent $j$ is to maximize the total discounted cumulative reward (i.e., revenue for seller $j$), expressed as $\mathbb{E} \left[ \sum_{t=0}^{\infty} \delta^t r_j^t \right]$, where $\delta$ represents the discount factor.